Marketing

 2. Engage

-Once you have their attention, you can wow them with even more helpful content that guides them further down the funnel (the journey customers make, starting as prospects and, eventually, becoming customers).
-Modern consumers do their own research, buy on their own time, and make their decisions when they feel like they have a full understanding of their options.
-This stage of the inbound methodology is about providing people with the resources they need to become informed and understand that your product is what they’re looking for.
+Modern consumers do their own research, buy on their own time, and make their own decisions when they feel they understand their options.
+This stage of the inbound methodology is about providing people with the resources they need to make an informed purchase decision.

 3. Delight

-Inbound Marketing Examples:
+Inbound Marketing Examples

 • Content (blogs, eBooks, checklists, infographics, videos, etc.) that are SEO-optimized to show up higher on SERPs